SimLi1333/vidra/docs/docs/guides/infrahub.md

     attributes:
       - name: port
         kind: Number
-        description: The Port Number on which the Service is reachable
+        description: The port number on which the Service is reachable
         optional: false
         regex: ^(6553[0-5]|655[0-2][0-9]|65[0-4][0-9]{2}|6[0-4][0-9]{3}|[1-9][0-9]{0,3})$  # yamllint disable-line rule:line-length
       - name: containerport
         kind: Number
-        description: The Port Number on which the Container is reachable
+        description: The port number on which the Container is reachable
         optional: false
         regex: ^(6553[0-5]|655[0-2][0-9]|65[0-4][0-9]{2}|6[0-4][0-9]{3}|[1-9][0-9]{0,3})$  # yamllint disable-line rule:line-length
       - name: replicas
         kind: Number
-        description: The Number of replicas of the Deployment
+        description: The number of replicas of the Deployment
         optional: false
         regex: ^[1-5]$
       - name: version
         kind: Number
-        description: The Version of the Deployment
+        description: The version of the Deployment
         optional: true
         regex: ^[1-5]$
       - name: host